sivaedupuganti/azure-content/articles/virtual-network/virtual-network-ip-addresses-overview-arm.md

 In summary, the following pricing structure applies to public IP resources:

 - VPN gateways and application gateways use only one dynamic public IP, which is free of cost.
-- VMs use only one public IP, which is free as long as it is a dynamic IP address.
-If a VM uses a static public IP, it gets counted towards Static (Reserved) Public IP usage.
+- A VM can use only one public IP, which is charged at $0.004/hr.
+If the VM uses a static public IP, it gets counted towards Static (Reserved) Public IP usage.
 - Each load balancer can use multiple public IPs.
 The first public IP is free of cost.
 Additional dynamic IPs are charged at $0.004/hr.
 Static public IPs get counted towards Static (Reserved) Public IP usage.
 - Static (Reserved) Public IP usage:
 	- First 5 (in-use) are free.
 Additional static public IPs are charged at $0.004/hr.